weiyizhong95/120-Data-Science-Interview-Questions/communication.md

     sample mean) and a lower bound(the lowest sample mean).
 There is a high chance that this interval will cover the mean of all studetns' heights.

   - Since we could not let this interval grow unlimitedly, therefore, we put the confidence level.
 Usually we take 95%, which means that
     95% of the interval will cover the mean of all studetns' height.
-One more example is, we repeatedly draw a sample 10000 times, there will be 10000 different interval, then there are approximately 9500 intervals will cover the true value(chance of 100%), and the other 500 intervals will not(chance of 0%).
+One more example is, we repeatedly draw a sample 10000 times, there will be
+    10000 different interval, then there are approximately 9500 intervals will cover the true value(chance of 100%), and the other 500 intervals will not(chance of 0%).
 #### 5. How would you explain to a group of senior executives why data is important?
+  -  First, data tells truth.
+Some people will tell a lie, others won't.
+When a person says that he goes to the gym 5 times a week, but the record shows that he just does that 2 times a week for three months.
+Now, who to believe?
+  -  Second, data records the past and helps to improve.
+How has the sales/revenue changed over the past few years?
+     Which marketing channel does the best for us?
+It's a resource for us predict the future.
+  -  Thrid, data helps us understand the performance in time or even at a real time, so that we could quickly response to the shifting market.
+  -  Last but not least, it helps us understand our customers better.
+Where and how to find new customers?
+What do customers like most now, by segments?